 FAQs

-Yes, caviar pairs exceptionally well with both.
-Champagne complements caviar’s saltiness and delicate texture, while vodka cleanses the palate and enhances its luxurious flavor.
-Both drinks are classic accompaniments.
+Yes — both are classics.
+Champagne complements caviar's saltiness and delicate texture, while vodka cleanses the palate and enhances its luxurious flavor.
+Try our Haute D'Or Osetra with both and decide for yourself.

 Absolutely.
-The bubbles and acidity in Champagne balance caviar’s richness and enhance its subtle flavors.
-Brut or extra-brut varieties are often preferred for the perfect pairing.
+The bubbles and acidity in Champagne balance caviar's richness and enhance its subtle flavors.
+Brut or extra-brut varieties are often preferred.

 3. What wine is best paired with caviar?